Skip to main content

 • Select 2-3 Availability Zones for high availability

-• EC2 subnets: Use private subnets, must be sufficiently large for your expected workload
+• EC2 subnets: use private subnets sized for your expected workload

-• Load balancer subnets: Must have CIDR ranges routable from your internal network for user access
+• Load balancer subnets: must have CIDR ranges routable from your users’ network

 • Ensure connectivity from user locations via VPN, Direct Connect, or Transit Gateway